cschlaffner/PROTzilla2/dev-guide.md

  <p align="center"><img src="https://github.com/cschlaffner/PROTzilla2/assets/44113112/50cbd068-bdeb-4073-ae18-7edaf77df96b" width="400"></p>

 2. Implement your method in `protzilla/<section>/<step>.py` corresponding to the section and step you added in `workflow_meta.json` with the parameters specified there.<br>
-   Importing and preprocessing steps should return the dataframe, that gets handed to the next step and a dict with further results.
+   Importing and preprocessing steps should return the **dataframe**, that gets handed to the next step and a **dict** with further results.
 Data analysis and integration steps just return a dict.<br>
-   > [!NOTE]
-   >    Do not forget to explain your method with python docstrings!
+   **Do not forget to explain your method with python docstrings!**

    in `protzilla/data_preprocessing/imputation.py`:
  <p align="center"><img src="https://github.com/cschlaffner/PROTzilla2/assets/44113112/7a57a27a-4ac6-4629-981e-e196ab3e6e32" width="400"></p>